 The medical Coding system dates way back to the 17th century in England.
-John Graunt’s work on the London Bills of Mortality gave birth to what we now refer to as the International Classification of Diseases (ICD) which we will talk about later.
-The works of John Gaunt were enriched by the Sauvages, led by Sir George Knibbs who was an eminent Australian Statistician, and they were the first to classify diseases systematically.
+John Graunt’s work on the London Bills of Mortality gave birth to what we now refer to as the International Classification of Diseases (ICD), which we will talk about later.
+The works of John Gaunt were enriched by the Sauvages, led by Sir George Knibbs, an eminent Australian Statistician, and they were the first to classify diseases systematically.
 These compilations were primarily to track the mortality rates caused by each particular disease.
-Throughout the years of its development, the World Health Organization (WHO) has used this list to keep track of the said diseases and its development.
+Throughout the years of its development, the World Health Organization (WHO) has used this list to track the said diseases and its development.

 As this list turned out to become the famous International Classification of Diseases (ICD) through the years of its development, it was then adopted by the global community in 1977.
 The ICD system then extended its reach to include cause of death and clinical diagnoses.
 With the new additions in the ICD, a new way of recording and filing medical records was born.

 What is Medical Coding?